konfle/micro-service-v1/README.md

 ## Data Management

-Current approach is Database Per Service.
+The current approach is Database Per Service.

 Using a database for each service is great to keep the microservices as loosely coupled as possible.
 Having a different database per service allows us to scale different services independently.